You can always send us a message, we would love to hear from you!

 Several microclimates exist within the Okanagan and Similkameen Valleys, though we are generally known for our semi-arid desert climate.
 It is the perfect environment for growing our high quality apples, pears, cherries, and soft fruits.
 Our growers also benefit from pristine high mountain lakes for irrigation.
 Growers within the various microclimates manage their specific orchards to take full advantage of the unique growing conditions and produce the highest quality fruit possible.

 All our fruit is packed within our packing facilities, except for some early season apple varieties like Sunrise and table grapes, which are packed in the orchards and blueberries which are grown and packed in Pitt Meadows at Meadow Berry Farms.
-We have four packing facilities located across the Okanagan Valley: Winfield, Kelowna, Oliver and Osoyoos.
-We pack our apples in Winfield, Oliver and Osoyoos.
+We have three packing facilities located across the Okanagan Valley: Winfield, Kelowna, and Oliver.
+We pack our apples in Winfield and Oliver.
 Pears are packed in Kelowna.
-Our cherries are packed in Kelowna and Oliver, and the remainder of our summer fruits are packed in Osoyoos.
+Our cherries are packed in Kelowna and Oliver, and the remainder of our summer fruits are packed in Oliver.

 There are two ways to store apples and pears: "Regular Storage" and "Controlled Atmosphere".
 For regular storage, think of your refrigerator - now take that and turn an entire warehouse into that same refrigerator.
 Some apples and pears, as well as the rest of our other fruits, are stored in large, cool temperature rooms.
 We store apples and some pears in both Regular Storage and Controlled Atmosphere storage, or CA. This technology allows us to control not only the temperature at which the apples are stored, but the atmosphere as well.
 What does that all mean?
 Well, CA storage slows the respiration of the fruit, which in turn stalls maturation ensuring the fruit lasts longer.